woodruffw/yossarian-bot/README.md

 ```

 If you get errors during the bundle installation process, make sure that you're
-using Ruby 2.7 and have Ruby's development headers installed.
+using Ruby 3.0 or later and have Ruby's development headers installed.
 You may need them
 from your package manager.
 Earlier versions of Ruby *might* work, but are
 not guaranteed or tested.